Muhtajids

 The Al-i Muhtaj (آل محتاج) or Muhtajids (also known as the Chaghanids) was an Iranian or Iranized Arab ruling family of the small principality of Chaghaniyan.
 They ruled during the 10th and early 11th centuries.

 Early history

 The origin of the Muhtajids is unknown; the name has been given by modern historians after their presumed forebear Muhtaj.
-They may have been descended from the Chaghān Khudās who ruled Chaghaniyan during the early Middle Ages; another possibility is that their ancestors were Arabs who migrated to the region and were Iranicized.
+They may have been descended from the Chaghān Khudās who ruled Chaghaniyan during the early Middle Ages; another possibility is that their ancestors were Arabs who migrated to the region and were Iranized.
 In any case, by the early 10th century Chaghaniyan had become a vassal to the Samanids of Bukhara.

 Abu Bakr Muhammad

 The first ruler fully attested to by the sources was Abu Bakr Muhammad b.
 Muzaffar b.
 Muhtaj.
 Under the Samanids he was the governor of Ferghana.
 When in 929 the Samanid amir Nasr II was temporarily expelled from power by his brothers, Muhammad remained loyal to him.
 As a result, when Nasr managed to restore himself he rewarded Muhammad with the governorship of Balkh, and then in 933 made him governor of Khurasan.
 During his time as governor of Khurasan, Muhammad battled various Dailamite bands in northern Iran.
 In 939 he fell ill and was removed from his post; he died in 941.